akka/akka/akka-docs/rst/java/remoting-artery.rst

   listening for connections and handling messages as not to interfere with other actor systems.

 The example above only illustrates the bare minimum of properties you have to add to enable remoting.
-All settings are described in :ref:`remote-configuration-artery-scala`.
+All settings are described in :ref:`remote-configuration-artery-java`.

 Canonical address
 ^^^^^^^^^^^^^^^^^